samrum/vite-plugin-web-extension/README.md

 | Firefox  | 89          | N/A ([In development](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/)) |

 The plugin will automatically default vite's `build.target` config option to these minimum browser versions if not already defined by the user.

+For dev mode support in Manifest V3, Chromium version must be at least 110.

 ## How it works